Robbyro10/Busqueda-del-Tesoro/README.md

 - 👋 Hi, I’m @Robbyro10
-- 👀 I’m interested in games, AI and automating my work!!
+- 👀 I’m interested in games, AI and web-development!!
-- 🌱 I’m currently learning to program in Pascal (I know, it sucks).
+- 🌱 I’m currently learning HTML and CSS.

 <!---
 Robbyro10/Robbyro10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.